RomainNicolaon/GroupA_Dubail_Project/Alpha Report.md

   Some other feature like metalness or roughness (fix values) make the model more realistic.
-  Every choices of the customers are displayed on the 3D model which will allow them to compare all kind of posibilities and find the customisation they expected.
+  Every choices of the customers are displayed on the 3D model which will allow them to compare all kind of posibilities and find the customization they expected.